Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 Applications hosted in Altinn Apps would be able to create events.

-The application template will contain API so logic in event can publish events based on rules defined by the application developer.
+The application template will contain API so logic in applications can publish events based on rules defined by the application developer.

-This events could be anything.
+These events could be anything.

 ### Event subscribers